-The policy applies to friable, non-friable (bonded) and naturally occurring asbestos (where applicable) within the former Dubbo LGA.
+The policy applies to friable, non-friable (bonded) and naturally occurring asbestos (where applicable) within the Dubbo Regional Council LGA.

 The policy outlines council's commitment and responsibilities in relation to safely managing asbestos and contains general advice.
 For specific advice, individuals are encouraged to contact council or the appropriate organisation (contact details are listed in Appendix E).